bugxploitoff/event/README.md

-# Event ticketing application with Next.js and Firebase
+# Event ticketing application with Next.js and Firebases
 ### The application does the following:
 - authenticates users via Email and Password with Firebase,
 - allows users to create events and generate an RSVP or registration link to share with friends or the public.